michaelplazek/phab-analytics/README.md

 ## Usage

 ### Configuring credentials
-This script uses both an API token from Phabricator and a uSSO bearer token for Uber auth to make calls the the Uber Phabricator instance.
+This script uses both an API token from Phabricator and an SSO bearer token for auth to make calls to the Phabricator instance.

 #### Set `API_TOKEN`
 1. Go to Phabricator > Settings > Conduit API Tokens: https://code.uberinternal.com/settings/user/{your-username}/page/apitokens